How To Start A Blog Online In 2017 (And Even Make Money Blogging)

 3 Steps to Starting a Blog in 15 Minutes or Less

-Let’s get one thing out of the way from the top — starting a blog in 2016 is easy.
+With the New Year nearly upon us, let’s get one thing out of the way from the top — starting a blog in 2017 is easy.

 It doesn’t matter if you don’t know a single thing about how to start a blog.
 By the time you finish reading this page, you’ll be able to create a blog and start publishing posts in just minutes.
 We’ll show you how to start a blog online as well as give steps for the easiest way to start a blog.